 The U.S. military's ongoing drone strikes will, I fear, spur yet more blowback against the American people.
-The latest drone strike reportedly killed seven children, ages 2 to 10, in Afghanistan.

 The war hawks' militarization of America-bringing home the spoils of war (the military tanks, grenade launchers, Kevlar helmets, assault rifles, gas masks, ammunition, battering rams, night vision binoculars, etc.) and handing them over to local police, thereby turning America into a battlefield-is also blowback.